chasetbass5/Media-Server-Set-Up/README.md

 - Edit the docker-compose.yml file to set up the required configurations for each service.
 Here are some key configurations:
 - VPN Settings: Update the Gluetun environment variables such as VPN_PROVIDER, VPN_USER, VPN_PASSWORD, and VPN_COUNTRY.
+  - For more information about all ther service providers and ways to use gluetun refer to: https://github.com/qdm12/gluetun
 - Service Settings: Customize the settings for Plex, qBittorrent, Sonarr, Radarr, Overseerr, and Prowlarr as needed.

-Run Docker Compose

-Start the services using Docker Compose:
+# 3) Start the services using Docker Compose:

-bash
-Copy code
         docker-compose up -d

-## Requirements

-- Docker and Docker Compose installed on your system.
-- A VPN provider compatible with Gluetun (e.g., NordVPN, PIA, etc.).
-    - Note: I used mullvad for my vpn go to the gluetun github page to learn how to use other VPN services: https://github.com/qdm12/gluetun
-- Basic knowledge of Docker and networking.

 ## Usage